Updated: June 3, 2026

 Months 4–6: Payment History Building

-This is where consistent positive payment history starts accumulating at scale.
-Your secured card is showing 3–5 consecutive on-time payments.
+Consistent positive payment history starts accumulating at scale.
+Your secured card is showing three to five consecutive on-time payments.
 Your credit-builder loan is adding installment history.
 Monitoring shows payment streak updates.
 Score progress continues steadily, particularly if your file previously had thin positive history.
-Many rebuilders see 40–70 cumulative point improvement by month 6.
+Many rebuilders see 40–70 cumulative point improvement by month six.

 Months 7–12: Momentum and Optimization

 Older negative items are aging, losing scoring weight.
 Payment history is compounding positively.
 If you started with charge-offs or collections, their impact is diminishing while your positive history grows on the other side of the ledger.
-Many rebuilders are eligible for their first unsecured credit card by month 9–12.
-Consider requesting a credit limit increase on your secured card (without spending more) to further lower utilization.
+Many rebuilders are eligible for their first unsecured credit card by months nine to twelve.
+Consider requesting a credit limit increase on your secured card without spending more to further lower utilization.
 The monitoring tool remains your feedback mechanism throughout.
+For a focused 90-day version of this rebuild strategy, the guide on how to fix your credit in 90 days covers the three-action framework — dispute resolution, utilization reduction, and payment protection — in a compressed timeline format.

 Month 12+: Infrastructure Payoff

 Credit-builder loan completes and the savings funds are released.
 Secured card may convert to unsecured with limit increase.
 Score gains from the past year compound as the positive payment history length grows.
-At this stage, most rebuilders have seen 60–120 point improvements from their starting baseline, depending on the severity of their starting credit damage and whether they had lingering collections or charge-offs.
+At this stage, most rebuilders have seen 60–120 point improvements from their starting baseline, depending on the severity of starting credit damage and whether lingering collections or charge-offs remain on the file.

 Build the Full Credit System

 Banking tools get credit activity flowing.
-The PersonalOne Credit Building & Protection guide maps the complete system — score strategy, monitoring and protection, utilization tactics, authorized user strategy, and optimization for every financial decision you’ll face.
+The Credit Building and Protection guide maps the complete system — score strategy, monitoring and protection, utilization tactics, authorized user strategy, and optimization for every financial decision you'll face.

 Frequently Asked Questions